 The Power of Dressing Up at Work and in Life

 We started No Jeans January as a way to encourage Style Girlfriend followers to hit “reset” on their personal style for a new year.
-Nothing against denim, but a lot of us (women and men both) use jeans as a total fallback in our regular wardrobe repertoire, a sartorial security blanket.
-I don’t have to try something new and put myself out there, you think; you can just wear jeans.
+Nothing against denim, but a lot of us (women and men alike) use jeans as a total fallback in our regular wardrobe repertoire, a sartorial security blanket.
+I don’t have to try something new and put myself out there, you think.
+You can just wear jeans.
+For so many people, the power of dressing up has been lost to another era.

 This is especially true in the age of The Casual-ing Workplace.
 You can get away with dressing in jeans to many offices five days a week, but should you?
 Or maybe the better question is, should you want to?